MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 3. For back-end onboarding, generate the Secure Sockets Layer (SSL) certificate for the selected subdomain.
 4. To start the process of exchanging SSL certificates, contact <DFPHelp@microsoft.com>.

-## Integrate device fingerprinting with your website or Application
+## Integrate device fingerprinting with your website or application

 Your website or application should enable the device fingerprinting before it submits a transaction (such as a transaction for adding a payment instrument, sign-in, or checkout).
 Follow these steps to integrate device fingerprinting with your website.

-1. Insert a **script** on the webpage/application where you want collect device fingerprinting information
+1. Insert a **script** on the webpage/application where you want collect device fingerprinting information.

     ```javascript
     <script src="https://fpt.<Your_Sub_Domain>.com/mdt.js?session_id=<session_id>&instanceId=<instance_id>" type="text/javascript"></script>